 To increase virtual memory on Windows 11/10 using Command Prompt, do the following steps:-

 Step 2.
-In the elevated command prompt, type the following hit Enter from the keyboard to view the current status of virtual memory:-
+In the elevated command prompt, type the following and hit

 wmic pagefile list /format:list

 Step 3.
-Now, type the following command to switch form manage to custom virtual memory, and press
+Now, type the following command to switch from manage to custom virtual memory, and press

 wmic computersystem where name="%computername%" set AutomaticManagedPagefile=false